NJAU-CDSIC/MsipNet/README.md

   c. **Sequence_only**: Code related to using sequence information only.

-- **Supplementary Files 1_R1**: The detailed results for all the analysis in our study.
+- **Supplementary Files 1**: The data underlying all figures and tables in this study are provided.

 ---